 Today, you’ll learn all you need to know about selling art online for beginners:

-- How to sell art online and make money?
+- How do you sell art online and make money?

 - What are the best places to sell art online?

-This post may contain affiliate links.
-Read my disclaimer when you have a minute.
+This post may contain affiliate links – my disclaimer when you have a minute.

 Well, let me do my best to answer what seems like an obvious question:

-By all means, there are so many factors to prompt you to begin monetizing your art skills.
+By all means, many factors will prompt you to begin monetizing your art skills.

 Here are some of the essential ones:

 Firstly, developing a successful art business from home will allow you to escape the routine of a nine-to-five job.
-It doesn’t get any better than that, does it?
+It doesn’t get any better than that.

-Lastly, selling artworks you’re proud of will give you much-needed confidence in your talent.
+Lastly, selling artwork you’re proud of will give you much-needed confidence in your talent.

 Whatever your reasons might be, the bottom line is that selling art from home is a valid option right now: